TypeStrong/typedoc/site/declaration-references.md

    to the first signature of the `baz` method: `{@link @my/lib!Foo.baz:0}`, but the `Bam` function is also merged with a type alias, so `{@link @my/lib!Bam:0}` could link to either the type alias or the first signature of the function.

+## Resolution Failures

+When TypeDoc fails to resolve a link (and the [validation.invalidLink option](options/validation.md#validation) is set), TypeDoc will print a warning like the following:

+> [warning] Failed to resolve link to "Foo" in comment for @me/lib2.Bop

+With the resolution strategy in mind, we can now manually apply TypeDoc's link resolution algorithm to determine where the resolution went wrong.

+1. The link doesn't contain `!`, so it will be resolved as a local link, starting from the function `@me/lib2.Bop`
+2. `@my/lib2.Bop` doesn't have any children named `Foo`
+3. `@my/lib2` doesn't have any children named `Foo`
+4. The project doesn't directly have any children named `Foo`

+Given that we wanted to link to the `Foo` class in `@my/lib`, we have a couple options:

+1. Change the link to `{@link @my/lib!Foo}`

+   This is the recommended change as it means TypeDoc doesn't need to walk up multiple scopes to find the link, it can start at the project root, then go directly to the module and then the class.

+2. Change the link to `{@link "@my/lib".Foo}`

+   With this change, TypeDoc would resolve the link, but still has to check `@my/lib2.Bop` and `@my/lib2` for a child named `@my/lib` before reaching the root project.